English-only movement: Early efforts

-In 1923, a bill drafted by Congressman Washington J. McCormick became the first proposed legislation regarding the United States' national language that would have made "American" the national language in order to differentiate the United States's language from that of England.
-This bill did not pass in Congress despite significant support—especially from Irish immigrants who were resentful of British influence.
+In 1923, a bill drafted by Congressman Washington J. McCormick became the first proposed legislation regarding the United States' national language that would have made "American" the national language in order to differentiate American English from British English.

 Support

 U.S. English is an organization that advocates for Official English, founded in the 1980s by former United States Senator S. I. Hayakawa and John Tanton.
 ProEnglish is another group founded by Tanton that advocates Official English.

 In 2018, a Rasmussen poll found that 81% of American adults thought that English should be the official language of the United States, while 12% did not.

-In 2021, a Rasmussen poll found that 73% of Americans thought that English should be the official language, only 18% disagreed.
+Another such poll found that, in 2021, 73% of Americans thought that English should be the official language, and 18% disagreed.

 Modern

-In 1980, Miami-Dade County, Florida voters approved an "anti-bilingual ordinance".
+In 1980, Dade County, Florida voters approved an "anti-bilingual ordinance".
 However, this was repealed by the county commission in 1993, after "racially orientated redistricting" led to a change in government.

 In 1981, English was declared the official language in the commonwealth of Virginia.

 In 1983, John Tanton and U.S. Senator S. I. Hayakawa founded a political lobbying organization, U.S. English.
 (Tanton was a former head of the Sierra Club's population committee and of Zero Population Growth, and founder of the Federation for American Immigration Reform (FAIR), an immigration reductionist group.)
 In 1986, Tanton wrote a memo containing remarks about Hispanics claimed by critics to be derogatory, which appeared in the Arizona Republic newspaper, leading to the resignations from U.S. English board member Walter Cronkite and executive director Linda Chavez; Tanton would also sever his ties to the organization as a result.
 That same year, 1986, Larry Pratt founded English First, while Lou Zaeske, an engineer from Bryan, Texas, established the American Ethnic Coalition.
 Mauro Mujica, a Chilean immigrant, was later named Chairman and CEO in 1993.

 In 1994, John Tanton and other former U.S. English associates founded ProEnglish specifically to defend Arizona's English-only law.
 ProEnglish rejects the term "English-only movement" and asks its supporters to refer to the movement instead as "Official English".

 The U.S. Senate voted on two separate changes to an immigration bill in May 2006.
 The amended bill recognized English as a "common and unifying language" and gave contradictory instructions to government agencies on their obligations for non-English publications.